 Turn BIA into Action with ProjectManager

 You’ve done the impact analysis.
 What’s next?
 The plan, which is the foundation of any successful project.
 But a plan needs tools to organize all of its different parts into a working whole.
-ProjectManager.com is an online project management software that’s built for just that purpose.
+ProjectManager is an online work management software that’s built for just that purpose.

 Once you have approval, you need to breakdown the project into tasks.
 Those tasks will each need a deadline, and they will have to be assigned to a team member to execute them.
-ProjectManager.com gives you multiple ways to initiate your project plan, from the more structured Gantt chart for long-term planning to the visual workflow tool of a kanban board.
+ProjectManager gives you multiple ways to initiate your project plan, from the more structured Gantt chart for long-term planning to the visual workflow tool of a kanban board.

 But how do you get your spreadsheet into a project?
 That’s easy.
 With ProjectManager. you can upload your tasks, and it opens as a new project.
 From the Gantt view your tasks are plotted on a project timeline.
 This gives you the big picture and allows you to link dependent tasks as well as break the project into phases or milestones.

 You can assign tasks from any project view and teams can work how they want to work.
 Team members like kanban boards because they have the necessary context and resources to work on what matters.
 Managers like the transparency kanban boards provide, showing them who is working on what.

 Business impact analysis gives the project life, but ProjectManager.com gives that life a means to success.
 Practical and easy to use, projects are productive, making all that work you put into the analysis pay off.

 A business impact analysis is a great tool to assess risk and set up a plan of recovery if and when it occurs.
 That sounds like a project.
 ProjectManager is project management software that helps you plan your business impact analysis and monitor and report on it when you need to execute it.
 There’s no risk to taking this free 30-day trial.